dycat/site/content/pages/about.md

 title: About

-I'm Ian, an inovator, on the way to individual developer.
+I'm Ian, an inovator, on the way to be an individual developer.

 You can find me on: